antonkingsley/Automated-Hydroponics-System/README.md

 ### License

 This project is licensed under the MIT License.
-See the  in [MIT LICENSE](https://github.com/antonkingsley/Automated-Hydroponics-System/tree/main?tab=MIT-1-ov-file)
+See the  in MIT LICENSE

-## Feature file for more details.